solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
-            Arrigo Coen joined the lab in January 2020.
-He works in the inference of phylogenetic networks, focused on scalable tools for big datasets.
+            Arrigo Coen works on the inference of phylogenetic networks, focused on scalable tools for big datasets.
         </div>
     </div>
 </div>